 A sleepover adventure in the San Diego Safari Park!
 October 2021 | Imagine a night that’s captured the intimate darkness, the late October sun not hesitating to delay and retire itself to pave the way to a clear autumn sky.
 The crickets chirp loud and clear this pandemic uncertainty.
 Everyone is just about in their…

-A road trip to the lost civilization Spring of 2016; Setting out early in our rental car- an avocado colored ford fiesta as our vessel, Joel is strapped in his car seat in the back at 16 months, his bottled milk ready for the trip, and we took off to our first family road trip…
+A road trip to a lost civilization Spring of 2016; Setting out early in our rental car- an avocado colored ford fiesta as our vessel, Joel is strapped in his car seat in the back at 16 months, his bottled milk ready for the trip, and we took off to our first family road trip…

-The Lone star state
+Family adventures in the Lone star state

 Hold the fort.
 ‘Remember the Alamo!’
 To where it stands now, unparalleled structures rise around, not a cast of shadow gloom over this historic land.
 Dwarfed building pave way to the Alamo as it hold its ground.
 The reminder to the very foundation of this land.
 From the Spaniard’s settlement and their missions- the origin…